russkyc/paymongo-sharp/README.md

 </p>

 <p style="text-align: justify">

-Paymongo is a powerful payment platform that provides a wide range of payment solutions for businesses of all sizes.
-With the Paymongo API, you can integrate payment processing into your .NET applications, allowing you to securely accept payments, manage transactions, and more.
+[Paymongo](https://www.paymongo.com) is a powerful payment platform that provides a full suite of financial tools for businesses and more.
+With the Paymongo.Sharp, you can integrate payment processing into your .NET applications, allowing you to securely accept payments, manage transactions, and more.

 This client wrapper is designed to make it easy for .NET developers to interact with the Paymongo API.
 It provides a simple, intuitive interface that abstracts the API, allowing you to access a typed client and focus on building your Paymongo-integrated application faster.
 </p>